tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/iOS_mac/TRTCCloud_intl_en.md

 After the custom mode is enabled, the SDK will not run the original audio capture process and retain only the encoding and sending capabilities.
 You need to use `sendCustomAudioData()` to continuously insert the captured audio data into the SDK.

->?As acoustic echo cancellation (AEC) requires strict control on the audio capture and playback time, after custom audio capture is enabled, AEC may fail.
+>As acoustic echo cancellation (AEC) requires strict control on the audio capture and playback time, after custom audio capture is enabled, AEC may fail.